wso2/docs-is/en/includes/references/conditional-auth/api-reference.md

 </table>

 You can securely store consumer keys and secrets as **secrets** in conditional authentication scripts and refer to them in your conditional authentication scripts using the `secrets.key` syntax.
-For example, to retrieve a secret value, you can use:
+For example, to retrieve a secret value, you may use:
 ```angular2html
 var consumerSecret = secrets.clientSecret;
 ```